mensbeam/Arsse/docs/en/030_Supported_Protocols/030_Fever.md

 - Because of Fever's unusual and insecure authentication scheme, a Fever-specific password [must be created](/en/Using_The_Arsse/Managing_Users) before a user can communicate via the Fever protocol
 - The Fever protocol does not allow for adding or modifying feeds.
 Another protocol or OPML importing must be used to manage feeds
-- Unlike other protocols supported by The Arsse, Fever uses "groups" (more commonly known as tags or labels) instead of folders to organize feeds.
-Currently [OPML importing](/en/Using_The_Arsse/Importing_and_Exporting) is the only means of managing groups
+- Unlike most other protocols supported by The Arsse, Fever uses "groups" (more commonly known as tags or labels) instead of folders to organize feeds.
+Fever cannot manage groups itself, so the Google Reader protocol or [OPML importing](/en/Using_The_Arsse/Importing_and_Exporting) must be used instead

 # Other notes